 "We were told that it could be a year or two until a donor heart was found," Teele says.
 “In the meantime, I had to be monitored carefully as my lungs could drown in all the excess fluid that was building up because of the cardiomyopathy."

 The looming wait for Robert took a dramatic turn only three days later when a heart was suddenly located.
 "I was eating breakfast on May 17 when the nurses pulled my tray away and told me that a donor heart may be on the way and I couldn't eat any more."

 That day was spent preparing for surgery.
 Teele received blood-volume building medications while surgeons Vaughn A. Starnes, M.D., and Mark L. Barr, M.D., and their team began preparing for the surgery.

 "It all happened so fast, I didn't have time to worry," Teele says.
 "The surgical team completed the transplant in three and a half hours.
 I had complete confidence in the bloodless program.
 The surgeons knew my wishes and were committed to granting them.
 In addition, Randy (Henderson) was in the operating room during the entire procedure.
 Everything went incredibly smoothly."

-More than a year later, Robert has returned to his life and friends, and is grateful for the second chance provided to him at USC University Hospital.
+More than a year later, Robert has returned to his life and friends, and is grateful for the second chance provided to him at Keck Hospital of USC.
 "Families in our transfusion-free program put a lot of trust in our commitment to perform complex surgeries without blood products," says Jay Onga, R.N.
 "And I feel very good that we can maintain that trust."